OpenCollarTeam/opencollarteam.github.io/docs/How-To-Update-Your-OpenCollar.md

 - Press Update.
 The update will begin.

 ## From V6X
-Some forks of OpenCollar use the Version Six version numbers.
-Scripts in these versions from 6.6 and up are designed to prevent users from updating their collars using the OpenCollar update stream, rather than their own fork.
-You are completely within your rights as an end user to update your OpenCollar with the current OpenCollar update.
-To do so you will need this seeder script: [oc_update_seed](https://github.com/OpenCollarTeam/OpenCollar/commit/e623fb532b21a2ace6d3d812cc536791361811c4).
+Beginning with OpenCollar V6.6, and for a short time until V 7.0 was produced (less than six months in 2017), OpenCollars were prevented from being updated unless it was to a particular private fork.
+To update these versions you will need this seeder script: [oc_update_seed](https://github.com/OpenCollarTeam/OpenCollar/commit/e623fb532b21a2ace6d3d812cc536791361811c4).
 * Rez or wear the collar.
 * Rez the updater
 * Examine the contents of the collar's root prim and delete the script named oc_root.